Searching for: secure private clouds on Analyzn.com

 The private cloud is defined as computing services offered either over the Internet or a private internal network and only to select users instead of the general public.
 Also called an internal or corporate cloud, private cloud computing gives businesses many of the benefits of a public cloud - including self-service, scalability, and ...

-The private cloud can be physically located at your organization’s on-site datacenter, or it can be hosted by a third-party service provider.
-But in a private cloud, the services and infrastructure are always maintained on a private network and the hardware and software are dedicated solely to your organization.
+A secure private cloud (SPC) can be physically located on-site at your organization’s datacenter, or it can be hosted by one of many data centers available across the nation.
+In a SPC, the services and infrastructure are always maintained on a private network and the hardware and software are dedicated solely to your organization.

 In the private cloud deployment model, a business builds its own cloud infrastructure using on-premises servers.
 Companies that handle extremely sensitive data or are required to uphold strict regulatory requirements often use private clouds to host at least some of their resources.